Travel insurance for Mexico is a common topic in online discussion groups. It’s no wonder why people ask us about health coverage quite often.

 Long-term visitors and permanent residents have several choices for health coverage.
 For most people, international health insurance is the way to go.
 It’s an excellent option for people working abroad or that travel a lot.

 There are many options for worldwide health insurance.
-The best seem to come from AXA PPP International and Allianz Care.
+The best come from AXA PPP International and Allianz Care.

 Both offerings are quite comprehensive.
 Since personal health insurance requirements are unique, it’s important to carefully read the details.
 Shop both to see which one suits you and your situation best.